Country Fair Cherry Pie

 - Confectioners' sugar

 - Meanwhile, roll out remaining pastry to 1/8-in. thickness.
-Using floured 2-in. and 1/2-in. star-shaped cookie cutters, cut 12-14 large stars and 16-18 small stars; place on an ungreased baking sheet.
-Bake at 375° until golden brown, 8-10 minutes.
+Cut into 12-14 large stars and 16-18 small stars; place on an ungreased baking sheet.
+Bake at 375° for 8-10 minutes or until golden brown.
 Remove to a wire rack to cool.
 Sprinkle with confectioners' sugar.
 Place stars randomly over cooled pie.
-Sprinkle edge of pie with confectioners' sugar.
-Yield: 8 servings.
+Sprinkle edges of pie with confectioners' sugar.

 Nutrition Facts1 piece: 511 calories, 23g fat (15g saturated fat), 60mg cholesterol, 331mg sodium, 73g carbohydrate (39g sugars, 2g fiber), 5g protein.

 This was a good pie.
 My kids love cherries.
 I reduced the sugar because I like the natural sweetness of the fruit to come through.